Sam44323/nvim-config/Readme.md

 # Custom NVIM Config

-_This is the plugins list for nvim local setup_
+_This is the plugin list for nvim local setup_

 ---